Blaze of Glory (Flesh-n-Bone album)

 Blaze of Glory is the third studio album from Bone Thugs-n-Harmony member Flesh-n-Bone.
 Due to his incarceration, it is his first solo release since 5th Dog Let Loose which was released 11 years prior.
 Two singles were released, "How I Roll Up" and "Heartaches", and promotional videos were made.

 Background

-In an interview Flesh-n-Bone said that the album features unreleased group tracks (“Fallin’” and “Can't Take It") which are probably the last times Bone Thugs-n-Harmony will be on the same track, until the untitled 20th anniversary album release in 2012.
+In an interview, Flesh-n-Bone said that the album features unreleased group tracks (“Fallin’” and “Can't Take It"), which, at the time, he believed would be the last time that all 5 members of Bone Thugs-n-Harmony would appear on the same track; however, The Art of War: World War III (2013) and New Waves (2017) have tracks with all members.